-- a) According to information and explanation given to us and as per records of the Company, the Company is generally regular in depositing the undisputed statutory dues like Income Tax, Cess, Goods and Service Tax and other material statutory dues applicable to it with the appropriate authorities and there were no arrears of such dues at the year ended 31st March, 2020 which have remained outstanding for a period of more than six months from the date they became payable. - b) According to information and explanation given to us and as per records of the Company, there are no disputed statutory dues like Income Tax, Cess, Goods and Service tax etc. outstanding as at 31st March 2020.
+- a) According to information and explanation given to us and as per records of the Company, the Company is generally regular in depositing the undisputed statutory dues like Income Tax, Cess, Goods and Service Tax and other material statutory dues applicable to it with the appropriate authorities and there were no arrears of such dues at the year ended 31st March 2021 which have remained outstanding for a period of more than six months from the date they became payable. - b) According to information and explanation given to us and as per records of the Company, there are no disputed statutory dues like Income Tax, Cess, Goods and Service tax etc. outstanding as at 31st March 2021. - (viii) The Company has not taken any loan from financial institution, bank, government or debenture-holders, therefore provisions of clause 3(viii) of the order is not applicable to the company and hence not commented upon.

-(viii) The Company has not taken any loan from financial institution, bank, government or debenture-holders, therefore provisions of clause 3(viii) of the order is not applicable to the company and hence not commented upon.
+(ix) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and the term loans hence, reporting under clause (ix) of the Order is not applicable to the company and hence not commented upon.

-(ix) The Company did not raise any money by way of initial public offer or further public offer

-(including debt instruments) and the term loans hence, reporting under clause (ix) of the the Company has been noticed or reported during the course of our audit.

-Order is not applicable to the company and hence not commented upon.

-(x) According to the information and explanations given to us, no fraud by the Company or on paragraph 3(xi) of the Order is not applicable and therefore not commented upon.
+(x) According to the information and explanations given to us, no fraud by the Company or on the paragraph 3(xi) of the Order is not applicable and therefore not commented upon.